 The Association's commitment to science, education and research is demonstrated by its Annual Meeting, and the publication of its four official journals, the Journal of Thoracic and Cardiovascular Surgery, Seminars in Thoracic and Cardiovascular Surgery, Operative Techniques in Thoracic and Cardiovascular Surgery and the Pediatric Cardiac Surgery Annual.
 These scientific publications are augmented by a series of sponsored and co-sponsored educational symposia and courses around the globe.

 The support of cutting edge research is demonstrated each year by the annual awarding of two year scholarships to North American surgeons in their first three years of an academic appointment who are committed to pursuing an academic career in cardiothoracic surgery.
-Thirty four awards have been granted since 1985 with funding provided through the AATS Graham Foundation.
+Thirty four awards have been granted since 1985 with funding provided through the AATS Foundation.
 Since 1998 the Association has sponsored a poster competition at its Annual Meeting recognizing the scientific contributions of residents in CT surgical training programs throughout North America.

 Additionally selected first and second year medical students are offered scholarships each summer to enable them to work in the cardiothoracic surgery department of their medical school with an AATS member.